Clear Vinyl Product Spotlight Video

-Thin to medium gauges are great for windows in garment bags, under bed storage, and similar items were a clear window is handy for being able to see what’s inside.
+Thin to medium gauges are great for windows in garment bags, under-bed storage, and similar items where a clear window is handy for being able to see what’s inside.

 Clear vinyl is also great for greenhouses.
 Like when used on porches, the gauge depends on how you’re applying it.
 If stretching across frames, thin to medium vinyl is better, and the more rigid gauges are best for stapling or attaching to posts.

 Clear vinyl is also great for ID pockets in wallets and bags, label holders on items like storage bins, and for photo pockets on quilts.
 Thin to medium gauges are best for these uses, like 10 to 16 gauge.

 We used clear vinyl in our hanging pocket organizer and shoe organizer tutorials.